 “During one exchange between a victim and the suspect, the victim stated, ‘How do I know you’re a real person?
 Send me a picture of a selfie and a driver’s license,‘ and our suspect sends his selfie of himself with his real driver’s license.
 So, it’s pretty easy to tell who he was there.
 We focused on that individual,” McCaffrey said.

 The photo led cops to Mahtani, who was allegedly bouncing between homes on the Lower and Upper East Sides.
-After four years and defrauding thousands of dollars, in 2023, law enforcement performed a search warrant at Mahtani’s home and took him into custody.
+After four years and defrauding thousands of dollars, in 2023, law enforcement performed a search warrant at Mahtani’s home and he later surrendered to police in early 2024.

 Incredibly, police discovered that Mahtani not only victimized residents of New York but also those looking to enjoy games in Wisconsin, California, Texas and other states, leading to charges there.